Ericsson/dataplanebook/src/threading/threading.rst

 trouble in data plane software developers' everyday DPDK discussions. [#headache]_ There are two reasons for this:

-1. The defacto one-to-one relationship between lcore and CPU core is, even in contemporary applications, almost always true.
+1. The de facto one-to-one relationship between lcore and CPU core is, even in contemporary applications, almost always true.
 This subject is gets an in-depth treatment in the :ref:`Lcore Affinity` section.